 If a reconsideration results in an unsatisfactory result, the claimant may request a hearing in front of an administrative law judge.
 In the hearing, the applicant may present additional evidence supporting the claim.
 A judge will evaluate the claim and may apply a more liberal interpretation of agency standards, so the chances of receiving benefits often improve after a hearing.

 If the administrative law judge issues an unfavorable ruling, the claimant may seek review from the SSA Appeals Council.
 The Council will usually not consider additional evidence but will review the judge’s application of the rules to the evidence presented in the hearing.
 When these appeals fail, an applicant has the option to file an appeal in federal district court.

 It may be discouraging to receive notice that your claim for SSI benefits has been denied, but it is important to remember that a denial does not need to be the final answer.
 On appeal, the decision may well turn to your favor.

 However, it is important to ensure that appeal procedures are followed correctly and that you present persuasive evidence to support your claim.
 An Alpharetta SSI denial lawyer may provide advice and representation throughout the process to help avoid mistakes that could jeopardize your claim.
-Call now to learn how an experienced advocate could assist in your situation.
+Call now to learn how an experienced disability claims advocate could assist in your situation.